 (iv) 240-credit Master’s degrees will be awarded with First Class Honours, Second Class Honours Division I, Second Class Honours Division II or a pass.
 To qualify for the award of honours, 240-credit Master’s degrees must be completed within two years of first enrolling for full-time study or within five years of first enrolling for part-time study.

-(v) These periods may, in special circumstances, be amended/extended by the Pro Vice-Chancellor (or delegate).
-The Pro Vice-Chancellor (or delegate) may also in special circumstances permit students to suspend their programme of studies for an approved period.
+(v) These periods can, in special circumstances, be amended/ extended by the Pro Vice-Chancellor (or delegate).
+The Pro Vice-Chancellor (or delegate) can also in special circumstances permit students to suspend their programme of studies for an approved period.
+The duration of the suspension of study will be excluded from the time used for the calculation of honours or distinction.

-21. Students who wish to take a course for which they do not have the prerequisite(s) may make a case for admission to the relevant Head of School or Programme Director concerned.
+24. Students who wish to take a course for which they do not have the prerequisite(s) may make a case for admission to the relevant Pro Vice-Chancellor (or delegate), and the decision will not set a precedent for future requests.

 Academic Progress